 - US citizen or permanent resident

 - Not delinquent on a federal loan, including SBA loans

 - No federal loan defaults in the past seven years

 - Not currently in bankruptcy proceedings

-- Not currently facing criminal proceedings, incarcerated or on parole
+- Not currently facing criminal proceedings or incarcerated

 - No felony or misdemeanor charges or convictions against a minor in the past seven years

 - Legally able and willing to complete the application